tautris/d2rHolyGrail/README.md

+# Fork changes
+With added "ever found" item tracking.
+Meaning grail progress is tracked even if an item is sold/dropped, hence no need to make a ton of mules.
+Changes made with Claude Code.

 # Holy Grail
 Application for automatic tracking of Holy Grail challenge progress in Diablo 2 Resurrected (for offline characters) Made with Electron, React and Typescript.